Accurate global machine learning force fields for molecules with hundreds of atoms: Scaling to larger training dataset sizes

 \section{Scaling to larger training dataset sizes}

-We have also investigated the scaling behavior of sGDML to larger training datasets in addition to larger system sizes.
-Until now, kernel-based ML-FFs only scaled to around 1k training points on MD17, while a dataset size of 50k has emerged as popular choice for NN-based models~\cite{unke2020}.
-Most NNs are not fully converged at 1k, requiring more training data to achieve competitive generalization errors~\cite{christensen2020fchl}, although more data efficient NN-based FFs are starting to appear~\cite{batzner2021se, schutt2021equivariant}.
-With the proposed numerical training approach, large-scale problems now become accessible with kernel-based models, making a direct comparison of kernel-based and NN-based potentials possible on a wide range of training dataset sizes.
+We have also investigated the scaling behavior of sGDML to larger training datasets, in addition to larger system sizes.
+Until now, kernel-based MLFFs only scaled to around 1k training points on the MD17 dataset, while a training set size of 50k has emerged as popular choice for models based on neural networks~\cite{unke2020}.
+Most neural network architectures are not fully converged at 1k, requiring more training data to achieve competitive generalization errors~\cite{christensen2020fchl}, although more data efficient neural-network-based FFs are starting to appear~\cite{batzner2021se, schutt2021equivariant, frank2022so3krates}.
+With our proposed numerical training approach, large-scale problems now become accessible to kernel-based models, making a direct comparison of kernel-based and neural-network-based potentials possible on a wide range of training dataset sizes.

 For this purpose, we have trained (s)GDML models for all molecules in MD17 with dataset sizes of 1k and 50k using a preconditioner based on 75 inducing points in each case.
 For the largest molecule (aspirin) at 50k, the iterative solver only uses $0.15$ per mil of the memory compared to a closed-form solver, allowing an increase of the learning problem size by two orders of magnitude on the same hardware.
-All models have been converged to a training error of $10^{-4}$, which was reached between $\sim800$ (benzene) and $\sim2700$ (ethanol) iteration steps.
+All models have been converged to a training error of $10^{-4}$ kcal mol$^{-1}$ A$^{-1}$, which was reached between $\sim800$ (benzene) and $\sim2700$ (ethanol) iteration steps.
 The test results are shown in Table~\ref{tab:md17_results}.

-We remark that such massive training set sizes are infeasible for any practical FF reconstruction task, as the computational cost of generating the reference dataset overbears any speed up that the ML-model can provide.
+We remark that such massive training set sizes are infeasible for any practical FF reconstruction task, as the computational cost of generating the reference dataset overbears any speed up that the ML model can provide.
 Rather, the key performance metric of any ML potential is its training data efficiency, i.e. how quickly a certain test performance can be reached.
-The purpose of this exercise is just to demonstrate the stability of our iterative solver for large-scale problems.
+The only purpose of this exercise is to demonstrate the stability of our iterative solver for large-scale problems.